teracyhq-incubator/teracy-dev-v05-compat/README.md

-# teracy-dev-v05-migration
+# teracy-dev-v05-compat

-The extension to use to help to migrate teracy-dev from v0.5 to teracy-dev v0.6 easily by moving the backup the supported features from v0.5 to this extension.
+The extension to use to help to port teracy-dev from v0.5's features to teracy-dev v0.6

 So when this extension is used for teracy-dev v0.6, `teracy-dev` will have all the supported features from v0.5